« War on Drugs, con't | Main

 A number of people have asked about a story I told at the Moth about my early days in the newspaper business.

-The Moth is a wierd and wonderful club in New York City founded a few years ago by George Green, who wanted to recreate the late-night story-telling sessions of his childhood in Georgia.
+The Moth is a weird and wonderful club in New York City founded a few years ago by George Green, who wanted to recreate the late-night story-telling sessions of his childhood in Georgia.
 Every few weeks, a bunch of people get together in a dark and boozy room somewhere in Manhattan and try and outdo each other.
 I told a Moth story several years ago, and last month it was picked up by the NPR show This American Life.
 (You can find it here)

 There is a disclaimer at the end of the This American Life broadcast, to the effect that the Moth is a place where "people come to tell both true stories and occasional tall tales."
 As I think should be obvious if you listen to it, my story definitely belongs to the "tall tale" category.
 I hope you enjoy it.
 But please do so with a rather large grain of salt.